 - failure of parents to “let go”

-- the problem of the “insider and the outsider” which relates to a failure of the head of the business to share knowledge and decision-making with all relevant parties
+- the problem of the “insider and the outsider” relates to a failure of the head of the business to share knowledge and decision-making with all relevant parties

 - the “disconnected shareholder” – that is, a dissatisfied family member who is not part of the decision-making hierarchy but constantly undermines authority and management, and